aerobless/knowledge/💽 Software/💿 Operating Systems/📱 iOS.md

 # Swiss apps

-These apps are probably only relevant for people living in [[🇨🇭 Switzerland Overview|Switzerland]].
+These apps are probably only relevant for people living in [[🇨🇭 Switzerland|Switzerland]].

 * [SBB Preview](https://apps.apple.com/ch/app/sbb-mobile-preview/id1074833098): Ticket & timetable app for swiss public transport.
 The preview version has the latest feature before the regular version.
 * [VoteInfo](https://apps.apple.com/ch/app/voteinfo/id1434819062#?platform=iphone): Infos and results from votes in Switzerland